brillout/react-streaming/README.md

 <br/>

-## Get Started (Library Authors)
+## Usage (Library Authors)

+### Overview

-`react-streaming` enables you to suspend React rendering and await something to happen.
+`react-streaming` enables you to suspend the React rendering and await for something to happen.
 (Usually data fetching.)
 The novelty here is that it's isomorphic:

-- It works on the client-side, as well as on the server-side (while Serve-Side Rendering).
+- It works on the client-side as well as on the server-side (while Serve-Side Rendering).
 - For hydration, data is passed from the server to the client.
 (So that data isn't loaded twice.)

-You have the choice between three methods:
+You have the choice between:

 - `useAsync()`: High-level and easy.
 - `injectToStream()`: Low-level and highly flexible (`useAsync()` is based on it).
 Easy & recommended for injecting script and style tags.
 Complex for data fetching (if possible, use `useAsync()` instead).